Deeming rules and your Super

 rules will apply.

-The new deeming rules will not apply if you:
+The deeming rules will not apply if you:

 - were receiving Centrelink payments (including the Government Age Pension payments) on 31 December 2014 and

-- had an existing retirement income account on 31 December 2014
+- have an existing retirement income account on 31 December 2014

 If you choose to change retirement income products, open a new account or recommence Centrelink payments (after not receiving them for a period of time) on

 or after 1 January 2015 the new rules will apply.